Table of Contents[Hide][Show]

 The fever and headache were the only symptoms he ended up having.
 They were both gone within 24 hours and he competed in the weekend tournament as planned.
 He played hard too and in the 88F heat.
 The kid bounced back fast because his natural immunity was left to operate as Nature intended with no meddling from vitality zapping over the counter meds.

-I have no doubt that if I had panicked and brought that fever down justifying my actions in order “to help him get a good night’s sleep for the soccer tournament” that he would still be sick and probably have some sort of secondary infection in his lungs with a lot of mucous and coughing.
+I have no doubt that if I had panicked and brought that fever down justifying my actions in order “to help him get a good night’s sleep for the soccer tournament” that he would still be sick and probably have some sort of secondary infection in his lungs with a lot of mucus and coughing.

 Letting the fever run its course is more important than a good night’s sleep for getting well, in my experience!
+If you absolutely must do something, use homeopathic cell salts or a fever bath to speed the process along.

 I am so glad the value of fevers was impressed upon me at a young age.
 Don’t wait for your Pediatrician to wake up to common sense strategies before adopting them yourself.